rednafi/hook-slinger/README.md

 ```

-This should return similar payload as before:
+This should return a similar response as before:

 ```
 {